Knowledgeable Workers’ Compensation Lawyers in Fort Mill & Greenville, Rock Hill, SC

 An employee who refuses initial treatment may lose his or her rights to workers’ compensation benefits.

-Contact Our Workers’ Compensation Lawyers in Fort Mill, Rock Hill & Greenville, SC Free Consultation.
+Contact Our Workers’ Compensation Lawyers in Fort Mill, Rock Hill & Greenville, SC consultation.

 Getting injured at work can change your life in seconds.
 Not only are you injured, but you are then forced to pursue the company on which your livelihood depends on financial recovery, which can be uncomfortable and intimidating.